top of page

 The action plan is intended to not only facilitate participation in the planning process but to create advocates for plan implementation.
 The action plan also integrates more intensive analysis such as a Zoning Audit and Stress Test designed to accelerate the ability of City policymakers to make tangible progress on implementation immediately following plan adoption.

-The work plan assumes final plan adoption in early, 2024.
+The work plan assumes final plan adoption in 2024.

 bottom of page